Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Tensor categories

 Because the coends are taken in the category of left exact functors, the space~$T_5$ is naturally isomorphic to our block space~$\Hom(X_n \ot \dots \ot X_1, L^{\ot g})$ defined above (cf.~\cite[Prop.~3.4, p.~74]{FS}).

 We have claimed that the specific oriented net given above encodes the structure of the surface introduced in Paragraph~\ref{Surf}.
 We now explain this relation in the special case~$g=3$ and~$n=2$; the general case is not essentially different.
-The first step consists in the application of the fattening functor (cf.~\cite[p.~341]{L2}), which turns the net into a so-called ribbon graph by replacing each trivalent vertex by a hexagon in which every second side is represented by a double line.
+The first step consists of the application of the fattening functor (cf.~\cite[p.~341]{L2}), which turns the net into a so-called ribbon graph by replacing each trivalent vertex by a hexagon in which every second side is represented by a double line.
 These hexagons are arranged so that their double lines come to lie on the edges of the net, and if an edge connects two vertices, the corresponding hexagons are glued along their now common double line.
-If we apply this procedure to our net above, we obtain the ribbon graph